 Before Madison fell in love with Warren Wilson College, we visited Nova Southeastern.
 We raced against a major storm on the way south that would devastate Columbia, S.C., with flooding.
 On Day One, it was just a rainy day and Chick-fil-A.

 From the same trip to Ft.
 Lauderdale, Fla.
 By this time, we’d talked about how Nova Southeastern wasn’t a fit.
 We were about to leave and visit Stetson University.
 But first, a morning walk on Pompano Beach.

 I got tickets from work to visit Carowinds theme park.
-Grace had never been.
+Camdyn had never been.
 She boarded this monstrosity, called The Intimidator.
 It’s visible on I-77 – 5 miles away.
-As the ride began, Elise turned to Grace.
+As the ride began, Madison turned to Camdyn.
 “This is your first rollercoaster, isn’t it?”

 Yep.
 That’s Green Bay Packers quarterback Aaron Rodgers.
 My girls love the guy.
 He’s a fantasy keeper, of course.
 On this day, though, he fielded questions about why he tossed a Microsoft Surface after reviewing a late-game mishap.

 Finally – Hayden!
 I chose these photos at random but held out for this last one to be of her.
 She, Camdyn and I totally got skunked at Frank Liske Park that day.
 But we did wind up with a big package of off-brand Oreos.
 Life was good.